Jennifer Tuten

 Background

-Jennifer Tuten is Acting Dean, Hunter College School of Education and a Professor of Literacy Education.
+Jennifer Tuten is a Professor of Literacy Education.
 She received her doctorate in Language, Literacy and Learning from Fordham University.
-At Hunter she has served as department chair and associate provost.
+At Hunter she has served as department chair and associate provost, and most recently, Acting Dean of the School of Education.
 She teaches courses in literacy development and assessment, children’s literature and family/community partnerships.
 Her scholarship is practitioner-focused, closely aligned with the challenges and opportunities facing teachers as they strive to meet the needs of diverse literacy learners in urban schools, the development of responsive professional development models to improve literacy instruction in urban schools, and family, community and school engagement.
 She directed READ East Harlem/Hunter College, a collaborative, grant-funded professional development project uniting university literacy faculty with K-2 teachers and school leaders in District 4 to support literacy teaching and learning.

 Dr. Tuten has presented at AERA, NCTE, ILA, and LRA.
 Her work has been published in Language Arts, The Reading Professor, and Literacy Research and Instruction.
 Her book Teaching and Learning in the (dis) Comfort Zone: A Guide for New Teachers and Literacy Coaches (Jensen, Hu, Tuten, & Eldridge, 2010) addresses the challenges of integrating conceptual understandings of literacy development and teaching with the multidimensional challenges and complexities of teaching reading and writing in contemporary elementary schools Most recently she co-authored Crossing Literacy Bridges: Collaborating with Families of Struggling Readers which offers teachers and families an asset based framework to support children’s literacy development.
 Prior to coming to Hunter College School of Education, she taught elementary and middle school in New York City, Hoboken, NJ, and London, UK.